 Trust me when I say you want waterproof boots in Iceland.
 Especially during the winter, the chances of you running into wet weather is extremely high.
 We had rain, snow, and hail pretty much every day we were there (this wasn’t abnormal either).
 Let’s just say the Target riding boots I wore did not get the job done.

 Even if it isn’t raining or snowing, there are so many waterfalls you will want to go see that require a walk through puddles and small streams.
-Everything I listed above is waterproof (even the hiking boots).
+Everything I linked above is waterproof.

 Christmas couldn’t come sooner this year!
 Haha!